Home

 • Musical bicycle siren

 A “musical” siren for bicycles.
-This design was published in the Circuit Notebook section of the Februrary 2022 issue of the Silicon Chip magazine.
+This design was published in the Circuit Notebook section of the February 2022 issue of the Silicon Chip magazine.

 • Human Powered Vehicle racing (high school)